GitHub Classroom

 - Immediately after you make a remote change sync your local code

-you will have to reconcile the conflicts which is usually so difficult
+If you break this process, you will have to reconcile the conflicts which is usually

-you will probably end up deleting your repo and starting over.
+so difficult in an academic setting, you will probably have to delete your repo and start over.

 [ back-to-top ]